jinsha-jp/Call-Center-Analysis/README.md

 ## Data Preparation & Modeling:
 Completed the Data transformation in Power Query and the dataset loaded into Microsoft Power BI Desktop for modelling.
 Data Cleaning for the dataset was done in the power query editor as follows:
-- Removed Unnecessary columns
+- Promoted headers
-- Removed Unnecessary rows
+- Changed data type
 - Each of the columns in the table were validated to have the correct data type

 ![image](https://github.com/user-attachments/assets/cf4fcae8-3821-46e6-a248-b103bc1a1f61)